-Excessive business growth can be as much a threat to small business as the complete lack of growth.
+Excessive business growth can be as much of a threat to a small business as a complete lack of growth.
 Growth needs to be systemic and systematic for it to be sustainable in the long run.

 No function should lack behind, otherwise, it buckles under the weight of the functions it supports.
 The failure of this function becomes imminent and soon after that, a domino effect follows that takes the rest of the organization with it.
 After all, any chain is only as strong as its weakest link.